calamina/constellation/README.md

 ## polish
 - small logo over the top left corner or top center with light animation (on calm core ?)
 - add differences for radars and paths for each planet
-- next / previous animation polish/++
+- next / previous animate one more element ? (right of radars ?)

 ## new features
 - one more planet with orbs like the ps2 logo